launchdarkly/launchpad-ui/.changeset/smooth-berries-nail.md

 '@launchpad-ui/core': minor
 ---

-Update icon library with all new svgs.
-Add new icons, remove unfavorable icons, rename icons for consistency.
+[Icons] Complete redraw of all icons, removal of deprecated icons, addition of new icons, and rename keys for consistency